venkateshops/inference-benchmarker/README.md

-# TGI Benchmark: A High-Performance Tool for Text Generation Model Benchmarking
+# Inference Benchmarker 🐢
+## The best tool for benchmarking inference engines and LLM performance

 Benchmarking inference servers for text generation models presents unique challenges.
-The performance of these models can vary greatly depending on factors like input prompts, decoding strategies, hardware specifications, and server configurations.
+The performance of LLM models can vary greatly depending on factors like input prompts, decoding strategies, hardware specifications, and server configurations.

-**TGI Benchmark** is designed to streamline this process by providing a comprehensive benchmarking tool that evaluates the real-world performance of text generation models and servers.
+**Inference Benchmarker** is designed to streamline this process by providing a comprehensive benchmarking tool that evaluates the real-world performance of text generation models and servers.
-With **TGI Benchmark**, you can easily test your model's throughput and efficiency under various workloads, identify performance bottlenecks, and optimize your deployment for production environments.
+With **Inference Benchmarker**, you can easily test your model's throughput and efficiency under various workloads, identify performance bottlenecks, and optimize your deployment for production environments.

 It can be used to benchmark any text generation server that exposes an OpenAI-compliant API.